TeamCCEP/teamccep.github.io/_pages/WebexAPIFromWxCC.md

 ## Grab an Access Token and Refresh Token

 1. At this point, you'll need to either refresh the Service App page you were on in the previous section, or just click off of it, and then back on to it, to see the new section titled "Org Authorizations"
+   1. If you don't see "Org Authorizations", click refresh again
 2. Select your Org Name from the drop down list
 3. Paste your Client Secret into the field below the org name, and generate tokens
-4. Copy your Refresh and Access tokens to the same place you pasted your Client Secret
+4. Copy your Refresh and Access tokens to your notes
-5. Grad your Client ID from this page while your at it, so you'll have four things in your notes:
-   1. Client ID
-   2. Client Secret
-   3. Refresh Token
-   4. Access Token

 # Configure WxCC Flow Designer